Mandera Prison: Journalist and politician detention

 The prison throughout its history has been used to hold journalists and politicians en masse whose reason for arrest is often only for reporting on unflattering crimes and protests in the nation, or for promoting the opposing parties' beliefs, calling into question the freedom of speech in Somaliland.
+During the Somaliland War of Independence; many journalists and politicians opposing the government at the time were sent to prisons across the nation, including Mandera Prison, where conditions were described as being very poor, with regular torture reportedly taking place for some inmates.
+The SNM in response issued requests to foreign governments, particularly France, and human rights groups to intervene to improve the situation of those detained, but it is unclear if any significant actions were made.

-In modern times, politicians and protesters in support of the opposing Waddani party or more broadly against the current government have been detained in the prison often without due process, and held for an indefinite amount of time.
-Instances of this occurring in the past year were seen on 9 June 2022, 15 August 2022, and 9 November 2022.
+In modern times, mainly those in support of the opposing Waddani party or more broadly against the current government have been detained in the prison often without due process, and held for an indefinite amount of time.
+Instances of this occurring in recent years were seen on 9 June 2022, 15 August 2022, and 9 November 2022.
 Journalist detentions typically receive some form of condemnation and call for immediate release by at least one of the various journalists' rights groups that are active in the region.
 Such groups have had some success in the past.

 Executions

 On multiple occasions; the prison has been recorded as, and condemned for, executing some of its prisoners as recently as in 2022.
-On both 15 January 2020 and 26 November 2020; six prisoners convicted of murders were sentenced to death and executed by firing squad on the outskirts of the prison.
-On both occasions, the European Union released statements against the executions, restating their opposition to the "irreversible" form of capital punishment.
+On both 15 January 2020 and 26 November 2020, six prisoners convicted of murders were sentenced to death and executed by firing squad on the outskirts of the prison.
+On both occasions, the European Union released statements against the executions, restating their opposition to the irreversible form of capital punishment.
 Another execution by firing squad occurred on 16 February 2022 when four men convicted of the killing of soldiers were executed.
 These actions were again rebuked, this time by the United Kingdom, whose representative in Hargeisa responded by saying that execution "has no deterrent effect on crime".